 “I attended a Study Link intensive weekend workshop on essay writing and it was the best way to learn about academic language features and how to use them in an effective essay plan.
 My marks improved immediately.”

-Study Link can be particularly useful if you’ve been out of university for a while, or are coming to university for the first time some years after leaving high school.
+Study Link can be particularly useful to prepare for university if you’ve been out of education for a while, or are coming to university for the first time some years after leaving high school.

 Time away from an educational environment can mean that students feel a little uncertain in their study abilities, particularly when new to tertiary education or returning to university to help forge a career change.

-Helen Barnett returned to university after “a really long break”, and found Study Link helped her adapt to the university study environment.
+Helen Barnett returned to university after “a really long break”.
+She found Study Link helped her adapt to the university study environment.

 “The advantages of the Study Link subjects for me was that I got to learn the online space before I started back at uni.